Aman451645/Aman451645/README.md

 - 👋 Hi, I’m @Aman451645
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Data science
-- 💞️ I’m looking to collaborate on any Data project
+- 💞️ I’m looking to collaborate on any Data science project
 - 📫 How to reach me - whats app no 7771887918
+- Email: amansahu4516@gmail.com

 <!---
 Aman451645/Aman451645 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.